nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

    .. note::

-    To be able to manage other clusters, you will need to register this cluster to ``https://console.redhat.com/openshift/`` web interface
+    To be able to manage other clusters or a group of clusters, you will need to register this cluster to ``https://console.redhat.com/openshift/`` web interface

    .. figure:: images/ocp_overview.png